Feasibility Studies: Their Purpose and Power in Food System Developments

 A feasibility study is an analytical tool used during the development of a new project to evaluate how it would operate under a set of assumptions.
 It explores an idea's viability and helps determine whether to invest further time and money.
 A feasibility study is not...

-Case Study: Manchester, New Hampshire’s Healthy Food Access Plan
+Case History: Manchester, New Hampshire’s Healthy Food Access Plan

 Manchester is the most populous city in New Hampshire and northern New England (which includes Maine, New Hampshire, and Vermont).
 As of the 2020 census, it had a population of 115,644 people.
 In 2022, the Manchester Health Department conducted a community health...